 (b) A summary of changes made at the facility on vapor recovery equipment which may affect emissions.

-(c) List of all major maintenance performed on pollution control equipment.
+(c) List of all major maintenance performed on pollution control devices.

 (d) The number, duration, and a brief description of each type of malfunction which occurred during the previous calendar year and which caused or may have caused any applicable emission limitation to be exceeded.